Barnard Castle Town Guide

 Places to Eat in Barnard Castle

-You will not go hungry in Barnard Castle.
-The town is full of artisan bakeries, cosy cafes, traditional tearooms and pubs serving home cooked meals.
-There is also an Italian restaurant if you fancy something a bit different.
+Finding somewhere to eat in Barnard Castle is easy.
+The town has a good mix of independent bakeries, cosy cafes, traditional tearooms and pubs serving comforting, home-cooked food.
+There is also an Italian restaurant if you fancy something a little different.

-If you want something quick, you will find a good choice of takeaways including pizza, Indian food, fish and chips and a Chinese.
-Ideal for a relaxed evening after exploring Teesdale.
+If you are looking for something simple to take away, there is a solid choice of pizza, Indian food, fish and chips and Chinese options.
+These are ideal for a quiet evening after a day out exploring Teesdale.

 Places to Stay in Barnard Castle

-If you are planning a longer visit, Barnard Castle has a lovely range of independently run B&Bs, small hotels and holiday cottages.
-Many are dog friendly and all make a great base for exploring Teesdale, the waterfalls, the reservoirs and the surrounding countryside.
+If you are planning to stay a little longer, Barnard Castle has a good choice of independently run B&Bs and holiday cottages.
+Many welcome dogs, and most sit within easy reach of the town centre or the surrounding countryside.

 A Little History of Barnard Castle